 GO TO THE DELL SUPPORT WEBSITE - Go to support.dell.com for help with general usage, installation, and troubleshooting questions.
-See "Dell Technical Support Policy (U.S. Only)" on page 107 for a description of the hardware and software support provided by Dell.
+See page 149 for a description of the hardware and software support provided by Dell.

 E-MAIL DELL - Go to support.dell.com and then click E-Mail Dell in the Communicate list.
 Send an e-mail message to Dell about your problem; you can expect to receive an e-mail message from Dell within hours.
-See "Dell Technical Support Policy (U.S. Only)" on page 107 for a description of the hardware and software support provided by Dell.
+See page 149 for a description of the hardware and software support provided by Dell.

-CONTACT DELL - If you cannot solve your problem using the DellTM support website or e-mail service, call Dell for technical assistance (see page 108).
-See "Dell Technical Support Policy (U.S. Only)" on page 107 for a description of the hardware and software support provided by Dell.
+CONTACT DELL - If you cannot solve your problem using the DellTM Support website or e-mail service, call Dell for technical assistance (see page 150).
+See page 149 for a description of the hardware and software support provided by Dell.